zerrtul/a32nx/docs/README.md

 ℹ️ The configuration file is written with the default configuration when it's not found.

-⚠️ The plane has to be reloaded to use a changed configured
+⚠️ The plane has to be reloaded to use a changed configured (reload in developer mode is sufficient).

 The following values can be configured: